oblanc4/FrenchTextProjet/README.md

 3. To run the application, open a terminal and execute: streamlit run [relative/path/to/Myapp.py].
 Make sure to replace `[relative/path/to/Myapp.py]` with the actual relative path to `Myapp.py`.

 ## Demonstration Video
-Watch the following video for a detailed explanation of the most effective model, SVM Fine-Tuning, and to see the Streamlit application in action:
+Watch the following video for a detailed explanation of the most effective model, SVM Fine-Tuning+Features, and to see the Streamlit application in action:

 [![SVM Fine-Tuning and Streamlit Application](http://img.youtube.com/vi/INsprDhmOUA/0.jpg)](https://youtu.be/INsprDhmOUA)